 The DAISY methodology compares the results of analysis of several data types to predict synthetic lethality, namely: DNA copy number and somatic mutation for TCGA patient samples and CCLE cell lines.
 The cell lines were also analysed with gene expression and gene essentiality (shRNA screening) profiles.
-Genes were classed as inactivated by copy number deletion, somatic loss of function mutation, or low expression and tested for synthetic lethal gene partners which are either essential in screens or not deleted with copy number variants.
+Genes were classed as inactivated by copy number deletion, somatic loss of function mutation, or low expression and tested for synthetic lethal gene partners, which are either essential in screens or not deleted with copy number variants.
 Co-expression is also used for synthetic lethality prediction based on studies in yeast .
-Copy number, gene expression and, essentiality analyses are stringently compared by adjusting each for multiple tests with Bonferroni correction and only taking hits which occur in all analyses.
+Copy number, gene expression and essentiality analyses are stringently compared by adjusting each for multiple tests with Bonferroni correction and only taking hits which occur in all analyses.
 This methodology was also adapted for synthetic dosage lethality by testing for partner genes where genes are overactive with high copy number or expression.
 As discussed above, the predictions performed well and an RNAi screen for the example of VHL in renal cancer validated predicted synthetic lethal partners of VHL demonstrating the feasibility of combining approaches to synthetic lethal discovery in cancer and using computational predictions to enable more efficient high-throughput screening.
-DAISY performs well statistically with a AUROC of 0.779 on a set of gene pairs with experimental screen data, although co-expression and shRNA functional examination contributes much less of this than the mutation and copy number analysis (AUROC 0.683 alone).
-However, this methodology is very stringent, missing potentially valuable synthetic lethal candidates, may not be applicable to genes of interest to other groups and the software for the procedure is not publicly released for replication.
+DAISY performs well statistically with an AUROC of 0.779 on a set of gene pairs with experimental screen data, although co-expression and shRNA functional examination contributes much less of this than the mutation and copy number analysis (AUROC 0.683 alone).
+However, this methodology is very stringent, missing potentially valuable synthetic lethal candidates, may not be applicable to genes of interest to other groups and the software for the procedure has not been publicly released for replication.

 Although the DAISY procedure performs well and has been well received by the scientific community , showing a need for such methodology, there is no indication of adoption of the methodology in the community yet.
 The co-expression analysis may not be the most effective way to test gene expression for directional synthetic lethal interactions (where inverse correlation would be expected).
 In the interests of a large sample size, tissue types were not tested separately despite tissue-specific synthetic lethality being likely since gene function (and by extension expression, isoforms, and clinical characteristics) in cancers may often be tissue-dependent.
 Some data forms and analyses used, such as gene essentiality, may not be available for all cancers, genes, or tissues, and may not be reproduced.

 critique the assumption of co-expression in the DAISY methodology and propose an alternative computational prediction of synthetic lethality based on machine learning methods and a cancer genome evolution hypothesis.
-Using DNA copy number and gene expression data from TCGA patient samples, a cancer genome evolution model assumes that synthetic lethal gene pairs behave in 2 distinct ways in response to an inactive synthetic lethal partner gene, either a “compensation” pattern where the other synthetic lethal partner is overactive or a “co-loss underrepresentation” pattern where the other synthetic lethal partner is less likely to be lost, since loss of both genes would cause death of the cancer cell.
+Using DNA copy number and gene expression data from TCGA patient samples, a cancer genome evolution model assumes that synthetic lethal gene pairs behave in two distinct ways in response to an inactive synthetic lethal partner gene, either a “compensation” pattern where the other synthetic lethal partner is overactive or a “co-loss under-representation” pattern where the other synthetic lethal partner is less likely to be lost, since loss of both genes would cause death of the cancer cell.
 During the cancer genome evolution as the cell becomes addicted to the remaining synthetic lethal partner due to induced gene essentiality.
 These patterns would explain why DAISY detects only a small number of synthetic lethal pairs, compared to the large number expected based on model organism studies , and the disparity between screening and computationally predicted synthetic lethal candidates due to testing different classes of synthetic lethal gene pairs.